Earth deformation models¶

 (5e+24 Newton meter) lithosphere flexural rigidity used by the bed deformation model.
 See [96], [32]mantle_density

-(3300 kg meter-3) half-space (mantle) density used by the bed deformation model.
+(3300 kg meter^-3) half-space (mantle) density used by the bed deformation model.
 See [96], [32]mantle_viscosity

 (1e+21 Pascal second) half-space (mantle) viscosity used by the bed deformation model.
-See [96], [32]
+See [96], [32]update_interval

 Here are minimal example runs to compare these models:

-mpiexec -n 4 pismr -eisII A -y 8000 -o eisIIA_nobd.nc
+mpiexec -n 4 pism -eisII A -Mx 61 -My 61 -y 8000 -o eisIIA_nobd.nc

-mpiexec -n 4 pismr -eisII A -bed_def iso -y 8000 -o eisIIA_bdiso.nc
+mpiexec -n 4 pism -eisII A -Mx 61 -My 61 -bed_def iso -y 8000 -o eisIIA_bdiso.nc

-mpiexec -n 4 pismr -eisII A -bed_def lc -y 8000 -o eisIIA_bdlc.nc
+mpiexec -n 4 pism -eisII A -Mx 61 -My 61 -bed_def lc -y 8000 -o eisIIA_bdlc.nc

 Compare the topg